Supporting Families with Dementia

 Helping families live with dementia

 We make no excuses for this being personal for us.
 Jamila is Yasmin’s mother and the reason we do what we do.
+This year, in 2021, we want to donate as many dementia dolls and pets and wellbeing packs to the 850,000 families living with dementia in the UK.

 Get In Touch